 abstract

-Anno-Mage is a semi-automatic image annotation tool that uses a RetinaNet ResNet50 FPN V2 (PyTorch) model to suggest bounding box annotations, which users can then confirm, correct, or supplement manually.
+Anno-Mage is a semi-automatic image annotation tool that suggests bounding box annotations, which users can then confirm, correct, or supplement manually.
+It supports two detection backends: RetinaNet ResNet50 FPN V2 (PyTorch, COCO-pretrained) and OWL-v2 (Hugging Face Transformers, open-vocabulary zero-shot detection).
 It significantly reduces the time and effort required to build annotated datasets for object detection tasks.
 Annotations are exported as CSV or Pascal VOC XML.

 demo